discord-akairo/discord-akairo/README.md

   - Different ways to trigger a command.
     - Regular expression triggers.
     - Conditional triggers.
-    - From somewhere else.
+    - From somewhere else in the bot.

-- Complex and highly customizable arguments.
+#### Complex and highly customizable arguments.
   - Support for quoted arguments.
   - Arguments based on previous arguments.
   - Several ways to match arguments, such as flag arguments.